marionistor/MiniLibc/README.md

 # Mini Libc

-A minimalistic implementation for the C standard library that has features such as string management, basic memory support and POSIX file I/O.
+A minimalistic implementation of the C standard library for Linux systems, built on top of the syscall interface without external library dependecies.
+It that has features such as string management, basic memory support and POSIX file I/O, including strcpy(), puts(), open(), malloc(), and nanosleep().